-Given the System's contribution allocation procedure, if all actuarial assumptions are met (including the assumption of the System earning 7.75% on the funding value of assets), it is expected that:
+Given the System's contribution allocation procedure, if all actuarial assumptions are met (including the assumption of the System earning 7.50% on the funding value of assets), it is expected that:

-- (1) The employer normal cost as a percentage of pay will decrease to the level of the benefit provisions for current new entrants (Police Command hired after 3/1/2014, Police hired after 2/22/2013, and Fire hired after 7/1/2009) as time passes and the majority of the active population is comprised of members hired after these dates. - (2) The unfunded actuarial accrued liabilities will be fully amortized after 22 years (June 30, 2038), and - (3) The funded status of the plan will increase gradually towards a 100% funded ratio.
+- (1) The employer normal cost as a percentage of pay will decrease to the level of the benefit provisions for current new entrants (Police Command hired after 3/1/2014, Police hired after 2/22/2013, and Fire hired after 7/1/2009) as time passes and the majority of the active population is comprised of members hired after these dates. - (2) The unfunded actuarial accrued liabilities will increase for several years before decreasing and will be fully amortized after 30 years (June 30, 2047), and - (3) The funded status of the plan will decrease for several years and then will increase gradually towards a 100% funded ratio.